The Biggest Mistakes People Make During Evacuations

 No matter how critical a disaster is, don’t fall victim to these mistakes people often make during evacuations:

-Although staying calm during an emergency can be tough, Preparation is a great way to prevent panic when evacuating.
+Although staying calm during an emergency can be tough, there are multiple techniques you can use in order to ensure you are not distracted by surrounding chaos.
+Preparation is a great way to prevent panic when evacuating.
 When you know what to do, you can think more calmly and let what you have been taught and practiced take hold.
 You can also pause for a moment, take a deep breath, and visualise your next action.
 This will help you assess the situation calmly and respond to the problem quickly.

 Don’t be complacent because you have heard the alarms go off many times before only to discover they were a false alarm.
 When you underestimate the danger, you’ll likely just stay where you are and not make any move to evacuate.
 You not only ignore the alarm and put yourself at risk, but also potentially other people who are waiting for you to take the lead.
 Risk to other lives including those of the Emergency Services during a rescue can be prevented.